whylabs/whylabs-docs/docs/usecases-driftdetection.md

 ![distribution shift](/img/overall_views_stats.png)

-We can qunatify this shift, by using metrics like the Population Stability Index (PSI), Kolmogorov-Smirnov statistic, Kullback-Lebler divergence (or other f-divergences), and histogram intersection.
+We can qunatify this shift, by using metrics like the Population Stability Index (PSI), Kolmogorov-Smirnov statistic (KS-test), Kullback-Lebler (KL) divergence (or other f-divergences), and histogram intersection.
 For example, given its popularity, we can compute the KL-divergence as a potential metric.

 ## Next Steps